Large Language Model-Guided Semantic Alignment for Human Activity Recognition

 \subsubsection{\textbf{Implementation}}

-We implement our method and baselines using PyTorch 1.9.0 in a Python 3.7 environment and train them using two NVIDIA RTX A5000 GPUs, each with 24 GB of memory.
-For LLMs, we choose GPT4 as our LLMs to obtain semantic interpretations of sensor readings and activity labels.
-For the text encoder, we use the BERT-base architecture as its structure and initialize it with the pre-trained BERT-base parameters~\cite{devlin2018bert}.
-For the sensor encoder, we set the embedding dimension to $768$ for consistency with pre-trained BERT.
+We implement our method and baselines using PyTorch 1.9.0 in a Python 3.7 environment and train them on two NVIDIA RTX A5000 GPUs, each with 24 GB of memory.
+For LLMs, we choose GPT-4 as our LLMs to obtain semantic interpretations of sensor readings and activity labels.
+For the text encoder, we use the BERT architecture as its structure and initialize it with the pre-trained BERT parameters~\cite{devlin2018bert}.
+For the sensor encoder, we set the embedding dimension to $768$ to maintain consistency with pre-trained BERT.
 The multi-head attention parameter is set to $2$ and the encoder layer consists of $3$ layers.
-We apply the AdamW optimizer with a learning rate of 1e-5 and set the batch size to 32.
+We utilize the AdamW optimizer with a learning rate of 1e-5 and set the batch size to 32.
 For iterative re-generation, we set the threshold for intra-cluster distance change to 0.0005.